-Going forward, Ford plans to install these intention-signalling lights on, as well as on test vehicles in Europe.
+Going forward, Ford plans to install these intention-signalling lights on autonomous vehicles operated with Argo AI in Florida, as well as on test vehicles in Europe.
 And the automaker wants to work with the International Organization of Standardization and the Society of Automotive Engineers to "create a unified communication interface for self-driving vehicles."

-The idea comes out of a research project conducted where Ford observed the behavior of drivers and pedestrians arounddesigned to simulate a self-driving car.
+The idea comes out of a research project conducted where Ford observed the behavior of drivers and pedestrians around a vehicle with a "hidden" driver designed to simulate a self-driving car.
 The goal was to see how people reacted to a car without a human at the controls.

-Ford has said it plans to.
+Ford has said it plans to launch a self-driving vehicle by 2021.
 It'll be a completely autonomous vehicle without traditional pedals or a steering wheel.
 But Ford doesn't plan to sell the vehicle to consumers -- rather, it'll operate as a ride-hailing vehicle that you can summon to transport you from one place to another.

-Supplier Mobileye, meanwhile, is developing software called Responsibility-Sensitive Safety that would determine how aggressively an autonomous vehicle might drive., for instance, a prototype car nudged its way into busy traffic while signaling.
+Supplier Mobileye, meanwhile, is developing software called Responsibility-Sensitive Safety that would determine how aggressively an autonomous vehicle might drive.
+In a demo in Israel, for instance, a prototype car nudged its way into busy traffic while signaling.
 The idea: A self-driving car needs to be bold at times to keep pace with -- or inject itself into -- busy human-driven traffic.